Finding the right topics to write about is always hard. It’s hard when you’re starting out, and it’s hard once you’ve covered a lot of ground already.

 Other than that, it’s a pretty light tool when it comes to keyword research and that comes with its advantages and disadvantages.

 The pro is that it’s very easy to use.
-You can see they’ve stripped away how to understand metrics and search options to only focus on your site.
+You can see they’ve stripped away hard to understand metrics and search options to only focus on your site.

 I’m a data scientist and I sometimes struggle to find good opportunities for our sites in numerous other tools like SEMrush and Ubersuggest.